PurchasingPlatform/avalara/Readme.md

 # Purchasing Platform

 sosedoff originally wrote this gem.
-We have forked into our organization and then cherry-pick"d the updated readme before making changes of our own.
+We have forked into our organization and then cherry-picked the updated readme before making changes of our own.

 # Avalara gem